formlio/forml/docs/platform.rst

     triggering an execution (ie using the ``-R`` :ref:`CLI <platform-cli>` argument).

 ``<provider reference>``:
-    Each configuration instance must point to its :doc:`provider implementation <provider>` using the ``provider`` keyword.
+    Each configuration instance must point to its :ref:`provider implementation <provider>` using the ``provider`` keyword.
 The reference can have one of two potential forms:

     * the canonical *fully qualified class name* specified as ``<full.module.path>:<class.name>`` -